A remark on certain restricted plane partitions and crystal melting model

-which is obviously equivalent to the full MacMahon formula \eqref{eqn:macmahon LNM}. $\Box$
+which is equivalent to the full MacMahon formula \eqref{eqn:macmahon LNM}. $\Box$

 \begin{rmk} The above proof is similar to the method used in \cite{S06} to obtain a crystal melting model for the closed topological vertex.
-In the Section 3.2 in \cite{S06}, he directly used the full MacMahon formula and showed that it is equal to the closed string amplitude of the closed topological vertex via the gluing rule.
+In Section 3.2 in \cite{S06}, he directly used the full MacMahon formula and showed that, up to a MacMahon factor, it equals the closed string amplitude of the closed topological vertex via the gluing rule.
 Our above proof reverses his method. \end{rmk}